equinor/TimeSeriesAnalysis/articles/plotly.md

 The plotting is also intended mostly as support during testing, for test-driven development, but since the plots are in web-page form they could also be used as a component in web-based dashboards or advisory tools.

+> [!Note]
-If calling on this library from Matlab or Python users may choose to use the built-in plotting functionalities of those languages and their tools, the inclusion of ``plotly.js`` is to make the choice of plotting tool voluntary and to not *require* installing additional programs.
+> If calling on this library from Matlab or Python, users may choose to use the built-in plotting functionalities
+> of those languages and their tools, the inclusion of
+> ``plotly.js`` is to make the choice of plotting tool voluntary and to not *require*
+> installing additional programs.